-Bad faith is not a requirement for a finding of culpability in a probation violation matter; "instead, a 'general purpose or willingness' to commit an act or permit an omission is sufficient.
-(Citations.)"
-(In the Matter of Potack (Review Dept. 1991) 1 Cal.
-State Bar Ct.
-Rptr.
-525, 536.)
-Pursuant to section 6093(c) and rule 561 of the Rules of Procedure, the court concludes that the Office of Probation has demonstrated by a preponderance of the evidence that respondent wilfully violated certain conditions of probation ordered by the Supreme Court by failing to: (1) submit his quarterly reports due July 10 and October 10, 2004, January 10, April 10, July 10 and October 10, 2005, and January 10, 2006; (2) complete Ethics School by December 31, 2004, and to provide proof of such; (3) make any restitution and has failed to provide proof of any restitution to the Office of Probation, although respondent acknowledged that he owed the CSF for the principal paid, interest accrued, and processing costs; (4) provide proof of any psychiatric or psychological treatment from August 2003 through August 2004; and (5) report his compliance with all conditions of probation or parole imposed in his criminal matter in conjunction with his quarterly reports due from July 10, 2004 through January 2006.
+Accordingly, the court concludes that the Office of Probation has demonstrated by a preponderance of the evidence that respondent wilfully violated certain conditions of his probation by failing to: (1) submit his quarterly reports due July 10 and October 10, 2005, and January 10, 2006; (2) make any restitution since the effective date of the Supreme Court order in this matter and failing to provide proof of any restitution to the Office of Probation, although respondent acknowledged that he owed the CSF for the principal paid, interest accrued, and processing costs; and (3) report his compliance with all conditions of probation or parole imposed in his criminal matter in conjunction with his quarterly reports due from July 10, 2005 through January 2006.
 These conclusions warrant the revocation of probation as provided by section 6093(b).